Darrenkhoo/DS2020-Final-Project/README.md

 In contrast, several other features — including `compactness_mean`, `fractal_dimension_mean`, `smoothness_mean`, and `symmetry_mean` —
-appear tightly clustered near zero in the boxplot.
+appear tightly clustered near zero in the box plot.
 Their small numeric ranges make it difficult to visually distinguish between benign and malignant cases.
 While these features may still contain subtle patterns, their limited variability and overlap in values suggest they may not be